FudanSELab/CLDIFF/README.md

 2. start CLDiff with CLDiff-Web
     * Deploy [CLDiff-Web](https://github.com/FudanSELab/CLDIFF-WEB) to web container(e.g. Tomcat)
     * In CLDiff, run main.CLDIFFServerOffline.java.
 Remember to pass two arguments: repository path(ends with "/.git") and CLDiff cache directory(/foo/bar).
+    * Enter http://localhost:8080/indexoffline.html in your browser.
+Start with one commit id.

 ### Description
 CLDiff aims to generate code differences whose granularity  is in between the existing code differencing and code change summarization methods.